 The EPC: a breakdown

 So, what does the assessor cover during their visit?
-Here’s a rundown of what happens in order for your property to get certified:
+Here's a rundown of what happens for your property to get certified:

 Things that are examined

 This assessment looks at things that directly affect the efficiency of the property, such as the insulation and the heating system.
-This isn’t a survey, so it’s not an assessment of the condition of the property as a whole.
+This isn't a survey, so it's not an assessment of the property's condition as a whole.

 What does the assessment cover?

-The assessment includes several key points that are designed to help you make decisions around energy efficiency in the property.
+The assessment includes several key points designed to help you make decisions around energy efficiency in the property.
 These include:

-- An estimation of the energy that is potentially used – this is created by assessors using specialist government-backed software to look at previous energy usage and existing systems, such as the boiler and the level of glazing on the windows.
+- An estimation of the potentially used energy, which is created by assessors using specialist government-backed software to look at previous energy usage and existing systems, such as the boiler and the level of glazing on the windows.

-- The cost of fuel – this is an idea of how much it costs to heat and add power to the property in its current state.
+- The cost of fuel is an idea of how much it costs to heat and add power to the property in its current state.

 - A list of potential savings that can be made if the steps towards enhanced energy efficiency are made.